CODE App

 CODE App provides exclusive discounts (up to 20–50% off food and drinks at various venues) for hospitality professionals.
 It’s an incredible concept designed to support those in the field, many of whom are passionate about culinary experiences.

-Restaurants can choose their discount time frames, usually during non-peak hours, which align perfectly with the schedules of hospitality professionals who typically work during peak times.
+Restaurants can choose their discount time frames, usually during non-peak hours, which align perfectly with the schedules of hospitality professionals who typically work during peak times and free at non-peak time.
 This arrangement strike a perfect balance on the supply and demand.

 Even with its fantastic concept, me, as a user, have experienced difficulties using the app.
 So, when the opportunity came to do a case study on an app, choosing CODE was on the top of my list.